• Skip to main content

 Choosing a fruit puree or fruit juice

-When using fresh fruit purees, you’ll also want to stay away from certain fruits like pineapples or papaya that have proteolytic enzymes that don’t allow the gelatin to gel properly.
+When using fresh fruit purees, stay away from fruits like pineapples or papaya that have proteolytic enzymes that don’t allow the gelatin to gel properly.
 (I have more information about which fruits to avoid in my post about how to make a healthy gelatin dessert.)
-The first few times I made these, I used a berry puree from which I strained out the seeds.
-The problem with using a thick puree is that the mixture doesn’t seep around your blueberries and they remain uncovered.

-It’s much easier to use juices instead.
-Store bought juices have normally been pasteurized so the proteolytic enzymes no longer keep the gelatin from gelling.
-(So, yes, you could theoretically use pineapple juice to make yellow irises.)
-This last time, I used pomegranate juice.
-Using a thin juice worked wonderfully because it seeped around the blueberries which not only helped hold them in place, but it also made the eyeballs look like they had a cornea over the blueberry pupils.
+When making the batch of eyeballs pictured above, I used pomegranate juice.
+Using a thin juice worked wonderfully because it seeped around the blueberries which not only helped hold them in place but also made the eyeballs look like they had a cornea over the blueberry pupils.

 Choosing a healthy gelatin